Academic Credit Options

-Currently available courses, often including the course syllabus, are described at the UCAN WebReg site.
+Currently available courses, often including the course syllabus, are described at the Academic Credit Options WebReg site.
 Browse the site until you find the course that's right for you.
 Then go ahead and register!
 Be sure to check back periodically for new courses.

-For other academic credit courses that reach the university's off-campus students, see Independent Learning courses.
+For other academic credit courses that reach the University's off-campus students, see 365 Learning courses.

 Important note about financial aid

-UCAN classes count toward financial aid.
-Please contact Dawna Snyder to ensure your class(es) are listed in MyNEVADA so that the financial aid office will count them as part of your credit load.
+Academic Credit Options classes count toward financial aid.
+Please contact Dawna Snyder or Shannon Glover to ensure your class(es) are listed in MyNEVADA so that the financial aid office will count them as part of your credit load.

 Nevada School Law and Constitution: Two options available!

-- One credit face-to-face classes held on UNR campus in Reno.
+- Two one-credit face-to-face classes held on UNR campus in Reno,

 Librarian Certification Program